davidwrede/chef-web-docs-1/step_ruby/step_ruby_set_system_ruby_as_chefdk_ruby_windows_user_profile.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag ruby_set_system_ruby_as_chefdk_ruby_windows_user_profile

-For new |windows| machines, commands cannot be appended to ``$PROFILE`` if the folder does not exist or if there is a new user profile, an error similar to the following may be returned:
+For new Microsoft Windows machines, commands cannot be appended to ``$PROFILE`` if the folder does not exist or if there is a new user profile, an error similar to the following may be returned:

 .. code-block:: bash